-The further you are from the server, the more intermediary points the request and the response have to go through, in order to get from A to B. No matter how fast your ISP advertises your connection speed, these issues are still present.
+The further you are from the server, the more intermediary points the request and the response have to go through in order to reach the viewer.
+No matter how fast your ISP advertises your connection speed, these issues are still present.

 Naturally, speed is important when delivering video.
 If it takes a second or more to make a request and receive a response, the likelihood is that your viewers aren’t having a great experience.

 Because of technical restrictions, bandwidth in China is still very expensive.
 It can be as much as 50 times more expensive than in western countries.
 The reason for this is simply because network building and admin costs are higher in China.

 Broadcast costs have been amortized over decades in the US, but are being built rapidly from scratch in China, which leads to higher prices for users.

 Bypassing the Great Firewall with an ICP License

 Fortunately, there are methods for bypassing these three challenges.
 There are a few main ways to deliver your video in China and they all involve obtaining an ICP license.